K0ST4S/Formality/README.md

 ### Goals

 - Add scalability.
 - Ease front-end developer workload if the form is dynamic, and its structure is defined in the backend.
-Unless a distinctive styling for a control is needed, There should be no additional effort needed to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) a control in the frontend.
+Unless a distinctive styling for a control is needed.
+There should be no additional effort needed to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) a control in the front-end.
 - Keep website forms' layout and styling consistent.
 - Reuse the logic of rendering forms.
 - Keep website modular by having forms rendering and forms' data seperate.